 Become a Manager and Educator

 You’ll also have ample opportunities for elective rotations in subspecialty areas of interest.
 Throughout your residency program, you’ll have a chance to work with community agencies that provide services to children.
-You’ll receive wide-ranging experience in developmental and behavioral pediatrics, as well as the evaluation and treatment of victims of child abuse.
+You’ll receive wide-ranging experience in developmental and behavioral pediatrics, as well as the evaluation and treatment of victims of child abuse through the Child Advocacy Center.

 A Day in the Life of a Pediatric Resident